Dreams at the edge of waking: flashes, voices, and images in the border zone

 Astrological note: Hypnagogic flashes often come during harmonious transits of Mercury or Neptune through your 3rd or 12th house, during their aspects to the Moon, and in periods when the progressed Mercury passes through air or water signs.
 Geminis, Pisces, and Aquarians are especially sensitive to such states.
 If Neptune is now touching your Mercury, the Sage uses short windows, and the dream conveys this through a frame that flickered and yet stayed.

-If the voice calls by name — this is often an inner signal “it’s time to wake up,” “it’s time to return to yourself,” “it’s time to notice something”; it’s worth hearing this call as your own.
-If the sound frightens you — check reality calmly, without panic; often the anxiety of the day simply “breaks through” here into sound.
-If such episodes happen often in hard periods — your Guardian is working under increased load; it’s worth giving attention to lowering general stress, not “fighting” the sounds themselves.
-If the voice belongs to a specific person from your life — pay attention to the state you are in with this person; something unspoken often surfaces this way.
+If the voice calls you by name, this is often an inner signal: “it’s time to wake up,” “it’s time to return to yourself,” “it’s time to notice something.”
+Hear this call as your own.
+If the sound frightens you, check reality calmly, without panic.
+Often the anxiety of the day simply “breaks through” here into sound.

 Ask yourself: “What in my life now calls for special vigilance — and can I hear these ‘calls’ as my own inner guard, rather than as a threat from outside?”

 Astrological note: Auditory phenomena in half-sleep often come during Uranus’s transits through your 3rd or 12th house, during its aspects to Mercury or the Moon, and in periods when Mars touches your natal Mercury.
 Aquarians, Geminis, and Aries are especially sensitive to such states.
-If Uranus is now touching your Mercury, the Guardian switches on the fast channel, and the dream conveys this through a voice that did not sound in your room, but inside you spoke its word.
+If Uranus is now touching your Mercury, the Guardian opens the fast channel, and the dream conveys this through a voice that did not sound in your room, but inside you spoke its word.

-If such jolts are frequent — your body lets go toward sleep badly; it’s worth looking at how you fall asleep (is the day overloaded to the last, are there many screens, is there a ritual of closing).
-If “a fall wakes you” in responsible periods — the dream emphasizes your general watchfulness; it’s worth adding something soothing to the evening ritual: a warm shower, slow breathing, coziness in the room.
-If after a jolt you cannot fall asleep again — acknowledge that the body needs to feel safety before you switch off; do not scold yourself, give it this.
-If the jolts are rare and do not trouble you — respect them as a feature of the transition, without demanding of your body a “perfect falling asleep.”
+If after a jolt you cannot fall asleep again, acknowledge that your body needs to feel safe before you switch off.
+Don’t scold yourself; give it this.
+If the jolts are rare and do not trouble you, respect them as a feature of the transition, without demanding of your body a “perfect falling asleep.”
 When this discharge does not stay at the threshold of sleep, it becomes anxiety in the body — a racing heart, tension.

 Ask yourself: “How do I fall asleep today — and do I give my body permission to let go gently, or does it wait to the last that ‘something might happen’?”